 Impaired Renal Function

-Table 4: Dosage of ZINACEF in Adults With Reduced
+Table 2.
+Dosage of ZINACEF in Adults with Reduced Renal Function

 |Creatinine Clearance (mL/min)||Dose||Frequency|